 Still wondering what can you do with a sociology degree?
 Another potentially high-paying option is the role of a probation officer or correctional treatment specialist.
 These social services professionals are tasked with the challenging job of rehabilitating criminals who are either incarcerated or on parole or probation.
 This includes developing rehabilitation plans, meeting with offenders to discuss these plans and monitor progress, offering social services and other resources such as drug treatment and job training, for instance, and even testifying in court.

-Jobs for probation officers and correction treatment specialists are currently growing slower than average, according to the Bureau of Labor Statistics.
+Jobs for probation officers and correction treatment specialists are currently experiencing an average growth, according to the Bureau of Labor Statistics.
 This doesn’t mean that jobs aren’t available, however.
 Proficiency in Spanish can help increase your chances of employment in the field.

 To become a probation officer or correction treatment specialist, you’ll need a minimum of a bachelor’s degree in sociology or a related field.
 An additional training program and certification test may also be required prior to becoming employed in an official capacity.